Maxim Power (TSE:MXG) Shares Cross Below Fifty Day Moving Average of $2.15

 Maxim Power Corp (TSE:MXG) shares crossed below its 50-day moving average during trading on Wednesday .
 The stock has a 50-day moving average of $2.15 and traded as low as $2.15.
 Maxim Power shares last traded at $2.15, with a volume of 22,239 shares traded.

-Maxim Power (TSE:MXG) last issued its earnings results on Thursday, May 7th.
-The company reported C$0.02 earnings per share (EPS) for the quarter.
-The company had revenue of C$7.26 million during the quarter.
+Maxim Power (TSE:MXG) last released its quarterly earnings results on Thursday, May 7th.
+The company reported C$0.02 EPS for the quarter.
+The business had revenue of C$7.26 million for the quarter.
 On average, equities analysts expect that Maxim Power Corp will post 0.17 EPS for the current year.

 Maxim Power Corp., an independent power producer, acquires, develops, owns, and operates power and power related projects in Alberta.
 It generates electricity through coal and natural gas.
 As of December 31, 2017, the company owned and operated a power plant with 150 megawatts of electric generating capacity in Alberta.